A remark on Gibbs measures with log-correlated Gaussian fields: On the Gibbs measure for the two-dimensional Zakharov system

 As in the case of the focusing NLS, the main issue in constructing the Gibbs measure $\rho$ in~\eqref{Zak6} comes from the focusing nature of the potential, i.e.~the potential $Q(u, W)$ is unbounded from above.
 In a seminal paper \cite{LRS}, Lebowitz, Rose, and Speer constructed the Gibbs measure $\rho$ when $d = 1$, by inserting a cutoff in terms of the conserved wave energy $M(u) = \|u\|_{L^2}^2$, which was then proved to be invariant under \eqref{Zak3} on $\T$ (and thus \eqref{Zak1}) by Bourgain \cite{BO94Zak}.

-Then, a natural question is to consider the construction of the Gibbs measure $\rho$ in the two-dimensional setting.
-Before doing this, let us recall the relation between the Zakharov system and the focusing cubic NLS.
+Then, a natural question is to consider the construction of the Gibbs measure $\rho$ in the two-dimensional setting.\footnote{In a recent work \cite{Seong}, the second author studied the construction of the Gibbs measure for the Zakharov-Yukawa system on $\T^2$ (i.e.~$\Dl$ in \eqref{Zak1} is replaced by $-(-\Dl)^{\g}$, $\g<1$) and showed that the renormalized Gibbs measure is indeed normalizable when $\g < 1$.
+See \cite{Seong} for details.} Before doing this, let us recall the relation between the Zakharov system and the focusing cubic NLS.
 By sending the wave speed $c$ in \eqref{Zak1} to $\infty$, the Zakharov system converges, at a formal level, to the focusing cubic NLS.
 See, for example, \cite{OzT, MN} for rigorous convergence results on $\R^d$.
 When $d = 2$, Theorem \ref{THM:1} states that the (renormalized) Gibbs measure for the focusing cubic NLS on $\T^2$ is not normalizable, even with a Wick-ordered $L^2$-cutoff.
 This suggests that, when $d = 2$, the Gibbs measure $\rho$ in \eqref{Zak6} for the Zakharov system may not be constructible even with a Wick-ordered $L^2$-cutoff on the Schr\"odinger component $u$.

 Given $N \in \N$, define the following renormalized truncated potential energy:

 \noi where $u_N = \pi_N u $ as in Subsection \ref{SUBSEC:1.1} and $:\! | u_N|^2 \!: \, = | u_N|^2 -\s_N$.
 We then define the renormalized truncated Gibbs measure $\rho_{N}$ on $\T^2$, endowed with a Wick-ordered $L^2$-cutoff, by